rakibhoossain/magazil-blog-theme/README.md

-=== magazil ===

-Contributors: serakib
-Requires at least: 4.5
-Tested up to:  4.9.6
-License: GNU General Public License v2 or later License URI: LICENSE
-Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready, right-sidebar, grid-layout, flexible-header, blog, theme-options, footer-widgets

-== Description ==
+# Magazil - Wordpress personal blog/magazineTheme #

 Magazil brings your site to life with modern web technology.
-With a focus on news sites, it features multiple widget for front page.
+With a focus on *magazine*, *blog* and *news* sites, it features multiple widget for front page.
 It supports Breadcrumbs, parent page navigation, and more.
 Personalize its asymmetrical grid with multiple styles and fit any devices.

-== Installation ==
+## Installation ##

+1. [Download](https://github.com/serakib/magazil-blog-theme/releases) latest version and rename it to **magazil**.
-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+2. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload Theme and Choose File, then select the theme's .zip file.
+3. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
-3. Click Activate to use your new theme right away.
+4. Click Activate to use your new theme right away.

-== Frequently Asked Questions ==

-= Does this theme support any plugins? =

-magazil includes support for Infinite Scroll in Jetpack.
+5. Set front page to static.
+Go to Settings -> Reading , Front page displays and select "Static Page".

+## Templates ##
+This theme contains two page templates.

+1. '**Full width**'  -  Full width page without sidebar but has page banner.
+2. '**Full width without banner**' -  Full width page layout without page banner and sidebar.

-== Copyright ==
+## Copyright ##

-Magazil WordPress Theme, Copyright 2018 rakib.ooo
-This theme, like WordPress, is licensed under the GPL.
+**Magazil WordPress Theme**, Copyright 2018 [Rakib Hossain](http://rakib.ooo) This theme, like WordPress, is licensed under the GPL.
 Use it to make something cool, have fun, and share what you've learned with others.